2suit: Design

 The 2suit is a flight suit with a large front flap that can be opened and attached to another 2suit via Velcro strips.

 The 2suit is equipped to fasten to a stable surface.
 The roominess within the garment is adjustable from within.
 It also is lined with inner harnesses that can adjust the proximity of various points of the wearer's body to the body of another 2suit wearer.
 A quick-disrobe function removes the garments, optionally leaving the harnesses in place for fixing to a stable surface.

 Function and purpose

 The function of the 2suit is to allow two or more people to remain in proximity effortlessly in weightless or microgravity environments, permitting physical intimacy and facilitating tandem or adjacent tasks.

 References in popular culture

 Cracked.com listed the 2Suit as one of "seven real suits that will soon make the world a cooler place."

 The 2Suit has been mentioned in travel and exploration magazines as part of articles on subject like the "400 mile high club."

-The 2Suit is discussed as fashion in WIRED, Discovery and other media.
+The 2Suit was discussed as fashion in WIRED and Discovery Magazine, among other media.